tldr-pages/tldr/pages/common/return.md

 `{{func_name}}() { {{echo "This is reached"}}; return; {{echo "This is not"}}; }`

-- Specify function return value:
+- Specify the function's return value:

 `{{func_name}}() { return {{N}}; }`